Emigration from Malta

-Emigration from Malta was an important demographic phenomenon throughout the nineteenth and twentieth centuries, leading to the creation of large Maltese communities in English-speaking countries abroad.
+Emigration from Malta or the Maltese diaspora consists of Maltese people and their lineal descendants who emigrated from Malta.
+It was an important demographic phenomenon throughout the nineteenth and twentieth centuries, leading to the creation of large diasporas concentrated in English-speaking countries such as Australia, Canada, the United Kingdom, and the United States.

 History

 Nineteenth century

 Mass emigration picked up in the 19th century.
-Migration was initially to north African countries (particularly Algeria, Tunisia and Egypt); later Maltese migrants headed towards the United Kingdom, the United States, Canada and Australia.
-There only traces left of the Maltese communities in north Africa, most of them having been displaced, after the rise of independence movements, to places like Marseille, the United Kingdom or Australia.
+Migration was initially to North African countries (particularly Algeria, Tunisia and Egypt); later Maltese migrants headed towards the United Kingdom, the United States, Canada and Australia.
+There only traces left of the Maltese communities in North Africa, most of them having been displaced, after the rise of independence movements, to places like Marseille, the United Kingdom or Australia.

-Malta has always been a maritime nation, and for centuries, there has been extensive interaction between Maltese sailors and fishermen and their counterparts around the Mediterranean and into the Atlantic Ocean.
+Malta has always been a maritime nation and for centuries, there has been extensive interaction between Maltese sailors and fishermen and their counterparts around the Mediterranean and into the Atlantic Ocean.
 More significantly, by the mid-19th century the Maltese already had a long history of migration to various places, including Egypt, Tripolitania, Tunisia, Algeria, Cyprus, the Ionian Islands, Greece, Sicily and Lampedusa.
 Intermarriage with other nationals (especially Italians and Sicilians) was not uncommon.
 Migrants would periodically return to Malta, bringing with them new customs and traditions that over time have been absorbed into mainstream Maltese culture.

-In 1842, the total number of Maltese emigrants was estimated at around 20,000, or 15 percent of the population of Malta.
+In 1842, the total number of Maltese emigrants was estimated at 20,000, or 15 percent of the population of Malta.
 These numbers increased steadily throughout the 19th century.

-However, these early migration patterns were unstable, and repatriation occurred frequently.
-For example, many Maltese emigrants rushed back to their homeland due to an outbreak of plague in Egypt in 1835, and again in 1840 during the Anglo-Egyptian crisis (see: London Straits Convention).
+However, these early migration patterns were unstable and repatriation occurred frequently.
+For example, many Maltese emigrants rushed back to their homeland due to an outbreak of plague in Egypt in 1835 and again in 1840 during the Anglo-Egyptian crisis (see: London Straits Convention).
 According to Cassar Pullicino:

 in spite of a certain amount of isolation there must have been a measure of adaptation by Maltese emigrants to local customs, food and dress.
 Besides, the frequent comings and goings of the Maltese in the 19th century must have facilitated the assimilation of at least some folklore material from North Africa that still needs to be identified.

-In the nineteenth century, most migration from Malta was to North Africa and the Middle East (particularly Algeria, Tunisia and Egypt), although rates of return migration to Malta were high.
+In the nineteenth century, most migration from Malta was to North Africa (particularly Algeria, Tunisia and Egypt), although rates of return migration to Malta were high.
 Nonetheless, Maltese communities formed in these regions.
 By 1900, for example, British consular estimates suggest that there were 15,326 Maltese in Tunisia.

 There is little trace left of the Maltese communities in North Africa, most of them having been displaced, after the rise of independence movements, to places like Marseille, the United Kingdom or Australia.

 In the years preceding Tunisia's declaration of independence in 1956, most of the Maltese community left the country to settle in Marseille, France, which retains the biggest Maltese community in France.